220 examples of rhetoricians in sentences

 He found it fully formed and developed, but not yet uniformed and cramped and disciplined by the lexicographers and rhetoricians,those martinets of language, who seem to have lost for us in force and flexibility as much as they have gained for us in precision.

-"To justify myself in not following the track of the ancient rhetoricians.
+"To justify my not following the tract of the ancient rhetoricians.

-"On this subject, [the Harmony of Periods,] the ancient rhetoricians have entered into a very minute and particular detail; more particular, indeed, than on any other head that regards language."See
+"The ancient rhetoricians have entered into a very minute and particular detail of this subject; more particular, indeed, than any other that regards language.

 Mrs. Randall Jarrell (Mary Jarrell) (W); 23Feb68; R430132.
 The rhetoricians.